Song of Eärendil: History of composition

 The longest poem in The Lord of the Rings is the "Song of Eärendil", also called Eärendillinwë in a different version.
 This poem has an extraordinarily complex history.
 Long before writing The Lord of the Rings, Tolkien wrote a poem he called "Errantry", probably in the early 1930s, published in The Oxford Magazine on 9 November 1933.
 Although this fanciful poem does not mention Eärendil, nor any names or events from his mythology, Bilbo Baggins's song ultimately derives from it.
-There are six texts of different versions of this poem extant in Tolkien's papers, and no less than 15 further manuscripts and typescripts of Bilbo's song, in several lines of development.
-In fact, based on the evidence of the existing texts, it appears that the version which Tolkien sent to his publisher and which was published in the book was actually not his final version of the poem.
-Apparently the final version was mislaid, and an earlier version was the one that was printed.
+There are six extant texts representing different versions of the poem in Tolkien's papers, along with 15 additional manuscripts and typescripts of Bilbo's song reflecting several lines of development.
+On that evidence, it appears that the version Tolkien submitted to his publisher—and which was ultimately published—was not his final version.
+That version was likely misplaced, and an earlier draft was printed instead.